Leonardo-Boss/suckless-site/suckless.org/index.md

 News
 ====

-2016-01-19
+2016-01-24
 ----------
-suckless.org will be moved to a different host until 2016-01-23.
-We intend to do this as smooth as possible.
+suckless.org is currently moved to a different host.
+All remaining work will be finished until 2016-01-31.

 2016-01-06
 ----------